Property Dispute Lawyers Sydney & NSW

 An important step in dealing with any property dispute is to take a pragmatic but commercial approach, and work with an experienced legal advisor who can assist you in navigating the complex rules and procedures to resolve matters as quickly as possible.

 At Szabo & Associates, Solicitors we are acutely aware of the fact that disputes over property can be incredibly taxing, both in terms of the manpower to manage them and to understand how the complex property rules will affect your position.
-No matter whether your dispute relates to a commercial agreement e.g. a lease of a property or is more specialised and relates to environmental or development issues, the team at Szabo & Associates, Solicitors will be able to help.
+No matter whether your dispute relates to a commercial agreement e.g. a lease of a property or commercial property and leasing disputes, or is more specialised and relates to environmental or development issues, the team at Szabo & Associates, Solicitors will be able to help.

 Commercial and Property Disputes Lawyers Sydney & New South Wales